FCC to vote on revised broadband privacy regulations

 FCC officials said the new rules are more in line with FTC privacy rules for websites.

+USTelecom, a trade group representing Verizon, AT&T and others, said it was concerned the FCC "is now attempting to redefine what consumers may regard as sensitive" and might not agree with the FTC's definition.

-"For decades the FCC has required telephone companies to protect the information associated with a phone call," Wheeler said in a blog post.
-"Similar rules don't exist for broadband service today.
-That’s a gap that must be closed."
+Wheeler said the FCC has long required telephone companies to protect information associated with phone calls and now must do the same with internet service.

 Several consumer groups including the Consumer Federation of America backed the revised proposal, as did Senator Edward Markey, a Massachusetts Democrat.